haacked/haacked.com/_posts/2019/2019-06-10-team-discussions.markdown

 Distributed teams have a tendency to feel like a collection of seeds strewn about by the wind.
 This newsletter gave me a channel to relay information important to my team.
 It was also a place to celebrate our successes as a team and give out kudos.
 And at the end of each one, I asked for feedback through public or private channels.
 It was my attempt to reinforce a shared identity as a team with a common mission.

-I felt like the newsletter was a success, and a part of its succes was that I didn't send it out as an email.
+I felt like the newsletter was a success, and a part of its success was that I didn't send it out as an email.
 I had a better tool at my disposal.

 ## Coordinating Distributed Teams With Discussions